Ghirensics/ghiro/README.md

 system or you can just drop us an email or DM us on Twitter.
 Any pull request will be really appreciated.

+Enjoy the Ghiro and Image Forensics Forum (https://forum.getghiro.org) for any discusssion regarding Ghiro or Image Forensics.
-You are welcome in our IRC chat on Freenode network, configure you client for:
+You are also welcome in our IRC chat on Freenode network, configure you client
+for:

     Server: irc.freenode.net
     Channel: #ghiro